Enterprise-CMCS/mac-fc-github-actions-runner-aws/README.md

 For the IAM user needed for Github to interact with AWS (specifically ECR and ECS), the username should be `github-runner` and the user should be a part of the group `github-runner-group`.
 The permissions policy should be attached to that group `github-runner-group` to follow best practices.

+`$AWS_ACCOUNT_ID` and `$AWS_REGION` in the IAM policy should be updated to be the appropriate account ID and region for your deployment.

+All of the specified resources in the IAM policy do not have to exist prior to the policy being created.

 `github-runners` IAM policy:

 ```